 - 7.2 All pupils and staff receive training on the risks when taking, downloading and posting images online and making them available to others.
 There are particular risks where personal images of themselves or others are posted onto social networking sites.
-For the learner this is embedded in to the pastoral programme and through promotional awareness programmes such as PSE and RSE (Personal, Social Education and Relationships and Sexuality Education), assembly slots and awareness weeks and days. - 7.3 Cardiff Sixth Form College's curriculum staff and Head of House team will provide information to pupils on the appropriate use of images; this includes photographs of pupils and staff as well as using third party images.
+For the learner this is embedded in to the pastoral programme and through promotional awareness programmes such as PSE and RSE (Personal, Social Education and Relationships and Sexuality Education), assembly slots and awareness weeks and days. - 7.3 Cardiff Sixth Form College, Cambridge's curriculum staff and Head of Houses will provide information to pupils on the appropriate use of images; this includes photographs of pupils and staff as well as using third party images.
 Our aim is to reinforce good practice as well as offer further information for all users on how to keep their personal information safe.
 Use of photographs of activities on the College premises should be considered carefully.
 Pupils sign a consent form during the application process, either allowing or withdrawing consent for the College's use of a learner's image.
 Approved photographs should not include names of individuals without consent.
-The College GDPR Champion should be consulted with any queries regarding this.